Flu, RSV and COVID: Teaching EMTs and Paramedics to Prepare for the Seasonal Increase in Respiratory Incidents

-The rise of influenza begins in the fall, which often affects the respiratory system and can be severe depending on the strain, patient age, vaccination status, and comorbidities that make some patients more susceptible to infection.
+The rise of flu begins in the fall, which often affects the respiratory system and can be severe depending on the strain, patient age, vaccination status, and comorbidities that make some patients more susceptible to infection.
 It’s no surprise that an increase in influenza is associated with more ED visits and hospital admissions.
 At least one study also found an association between recent respiratory infections and acute coronary syndromes—another condition to be aware during assessments.

 Much can be done to prepare for an increase in respiratory emergencies.
 As researchers Clare Liddy, Heather Dreise, and Isabelle Gaboury recommend, emergency plans could include a sufficient supply of N95 masks and other PPE to protect all EMS practitioners during calls and updates for equipment used to treat respiratory conditions.